 Most forex traders trade one or two currency pairs.
-In this article we will discuss how to trade 28 currency pairs, 21 of which are exotics, and also how to use the exotics to assist us with each and every entry as well as our overall market analysis.
+In this article we will discuss how to trade exotic currency pairs.
+We trade 28 currency pairs, 21 of which are exotics, and we will also learn how to use the exotics to assist us with each and every entry as well as our overall market analysis.

 An exotic pair is a currency pair where the USD is not on either side.
 For example the EUR/JPY, AUD/CAD and the GBP/CHF are exotic pairs.
 Trading the exotics is hugely rewarding because generally speaking when the USD pairs are not moving the exotics start to move, which facilitates daily trading and pip potential across 28 pairs.
 The 28 pairs we trade are various combinations of the 8 major currencies.

-You can find a trade nearly every day or certainly 4 out of 5 days of the week if you trade the exotics along with the majors and it will increase your profit potential by tenfold versus trading one or two pairs or just trading the majors alone.
+You can find a trade nearly every day or certainly 4 out of 5 days of the week if you trade exotic currency pairs along with the majors and it will increase your profit potential by tenfold versus trading one or two pairs or just trading the majors alone.

 Do Not Follow This Poor Advice